More meaningful sessions

 Lots of driving time will help your learner driver immensely – most road safety experts strongly recommend learners get at least 120 hours of driving experience before they get their Ps.
 But giving them a lot of different experiences in that time – by creating a variety of driving situations – will help much more.

 The Keys2drive learning approach helps parents/supervisors to provide a more thorough and meaningful learning experience, by encouraging learning that is:

-- Longer providing more hours behind the wheel, and practicing correct repetition
+- Longer – providing more hours behind the wheel, and practising correct repetition

 SET GOALS AND WATCH FOR PROGRESS

 Learning is rewarding when the progress is clear.
 Try setting short-term goals together that are attainable but satisfying.

 Also, consider keeping a journal of driving notes that you can look back on as you go.
 Pass on your observations of your learner’s progress at regular intervals.

 Remember, there's plenty of help around.
 Have a look at finding practice time for suggestions on handling this part of your challenge.